 Though she had hoped to grow out of the condition as she grew up, it only continued to hinder her and her self-confidence.
 “Driving in the summer became difficult.
 There would be sweat all over the steering wheel, my fingers would swell and it would just be uncomfortable,” Lindsay stated.
 “Similarly at work, when writing or typing, I would have to stop and wipe off so nobody saw.
 It definitely worsened when I knew someone was around me watching.”

 Fast forward to 2015 when Lindsay decided she had had enough.
-After hours of research, she came across the Hyperhidrosis Center at Thoracic Group and immediately called for a consultation for the video assisted thoracic surgery (VATS).
+After hours of research, she came across the Hyperhidrosis Center at Thoracic Group and immediately called for a consultation for endoscopic thoracic sympathectomy (ETS).

 Her experience was immeasurable.
 “Everyone was amazing and made me feel comfortable.
 My surgery was booked at my consultation for that very next week.
 I was surprised that it happened so quickly, but I never felt rushed.
 I felt really taken care of and understood by Dr. Caccavale’s entire practice.”